 Now let’s add the next question – What do my customers want?
 To gather insights for this question, add What? to Who?
 What are your customers of either gender purchasing?
 What are your customers of particular age groups purchasing?
 What are your customers of either gender in particular age groups purchasing?
 What are your customers of either gender in a particular age group from a particular area purchasing?
 What are your customers of a particular age group requiring assistance with when calling your organization?
 Of what particular gender or age group are the customers requiring the most assistance?
 These are just a few insights one can gain by asking the What? question.

 The next insight question to add to the Who? and What? is When?
 When are your customers purchasing your products/services?
 When are particular age groups purchasing your products/services?
 When are your customers of a particular gender within a specific age group purchasing a particular product or service?
 When are customers visiting your brick and mortar locations to conduct business?
-When are customers of a particular gender within a particular age group visiting your brick and mortar locations?
+When are customers of a particular gender within a particular age group visiting your brick-and-mortar locations?

-Why? – To get answers to this question requires interaction with the customer.
+Getting answers to this question requires interaction with the customer.
 You can accomplish this via surveys or personal interaction.
-Seek to gain insights into – Why are customers of a particular gender more likely to purchase online vs. visit your brick and mortar location?
+Seek to gain insights into – Why are customers of a particular gender more likely to purchase online vs. visit your brick-and-mortar location?
 Why does a customer choose a specific location over others?
 Why does a specific age group prefer to make reservations via your mobile website vs making a phone call?
 Why does a specific gender within a specific age group utilize your web chat channel to request assistance?
 In knowing the “Why?” an organization gains insight into the way its customers think when making decisions to utilize your products or services.

 Remember, in order to gain insight into your customer’s behavior just begin with elementary questions – Who?
 What?When?
 Where?
 How? and Why?